TheBeachLab/scyllasub/documentation/buoyancy.md

 A temperature dependent Reversible chemical reaction between gaseous chemical species, generating a massive or liquid/solid product, could be a novel concept, but we have to think about the energy consumption.

 Method 5 is also feasible, except the requirement for a high power/torque motor to power the piston and a strong cylinder and seal which can withstand the pressure.

+Whatever be the method, there has to be a redundant system which doesn't require power from main battery, this list to be used in case of emergency.
+I would consider something like a solid fuel/oxidiser mixture used in model rockets or some other chemicals in a cylinder/sphere, with it's own power and control circuits to be activated in case of an emergency.
+Activation of the chemical expels the water from the container and brings the Scylla to the surface.